Only by pride cometh contention: but with the well advised is wisdom.

 Pride causes fights!
 And it is the main cause of fights!
 Without pride, fighting and strife would quickly end.
 It is arrogant confidence and haughty self-importance that keeps contention – conflicts and quarrels – going.
 But wise men are humble and prudent to hear other opinions, avoid contentious men, and pass over offences.
 They are peacemakers.

 If there is fighting in your life, family, business, or church, it is because of pride.
-You should examine whether it is your adversary's pride, your pride, or both.
+Is it your adversary’s pride, your pride, or both?
 A wise man will do what he can to end war and wrangling.
 He will use soft words (Pr 15:1), gifts (Pr 21:14), love (Pr 10:12), or slow responses (Pr 15:18) to pacify anger and gain peace.
 He would rather be defrauded or offended than to fight, so he will pass over offences (Pr 19:11; I Cor 6:7).

 Men quarrel and war for many reasons, but pride is the trigger or the fuel that initiates, sustains, and escalates fighting (Pr 28:25; 21:24).
 Believe it!
 Solomon wrote this about proud fools: “Seest thou a man wise in his own conceit? there is more hope of a fool than of him” (Pr 26:12).
 It is impossible to deal with a proud man, for there is no way to convince him of anything against the arrogant conceit of his own thoughts and desires.

-If covetousness, envy, passion, and revenge have roles in conflicts, pride has the lead role!
+If covetousness, envy, passion, and revenge have roles in conflicts, pride has the lead role.
 Pride makes men impatient, angry over slights, resentful of contradiction, envious of advantage, angry at competition, scornful of correction, revengeful of offences, conceited of opinion, domineering of conversation, critical of weaknesses, and void of forgiveness.
 Pride causes these and other perversities of the human soul.
-Lord, save us!
+God, have mercy and help!

-There is no place for pride or contention in the lives of saints (I Cor 11:16).
-Pride is not of the Father, but of the world (I John 2:16).
+There is no place for pride or contention among believers (I Cor 11:16).
+Pride is not of the Father, but of the world (I Jn 2:16).
 Pride was the sin of the devil (I Tim 3:6).
 Reader, humble yourself beneath the mighty hand of God, that He might exalt you in due time (I Pet 5:6).
-If there is any conflict, cold war, quarrel, or strife in which you have any role at all, end it immediately, lest it corrupt your worship in God's sight (Matt 5:21-26).
+If there is any conflict, cold war, quarrel, or strife in which you have any role at all, end it immediately, lest it corrupt your worship in God’s sight (Matt 5:21-26).